What Trump Has Done With Medicare So Far

 Cuts to Medicaid?

-Although not directly related to Medicare, it's worth mentioning that Medicaid, the state and federal program that provides health coverage for millions of low-income Americans (about 25% of the U.S. population), is at center stage in Congress’s bid to pass President Donald Trump’s sweeping agenda.
+Although not directly related to Medicare, it's worth mentioning that Medicaid, the state and federal program that provides health coverage for millions of low-income Americans (about 25% of the U.S. population), is at the center stage in Congress’s bid to pass President Donald Trump’s sweeping agenda.

 In simplest terms, Republicans want to reduce the cost of the $816 billion program as part of a long-term plan to cut federal spending and implement Trump’s tax cuts and his border and energy measures.
 Democrats adamantly oppose cuts to the program.

 The total cost of Medicaid and CHIP in 2023 was $896 billion.
 About 70% of that amount, $616 billion, was paid by federal taxpayers.
 The rest was paid with state taxes.
-Trump has consistently said he will reduce Medicaid spending by eliminating fraud and abuse but will not cut benefits.
+Trump has consistently said he will reduce Medicaid spending by eliminating fraud and abuse, but will not cut benefits.

-Democrats say the program does not contain enough fraud and waste to produce the savings Republicans want and they have urged Republicans to reconsider cutting the program.
+Democrats say the program does not contain enough fraud and waste to produce the savings Republicans want, and they have urged Republicans to reconsider cutting the program.

 The Administration cancels some payment trials